Liouville hypersurfaces and connect sum cobordisms: Introduction

-In Section \ref{Sec:NotStein} we discuss how Theorem \ref{Thm:Cobordism} can be used to construct Liouville domains and exact symplectic cobordisms which do not admit Stein structures.
+In Section \ref{Sec:NotWeinstein} we discuss how Theorem \ref{Thm:Cobordism} can be used to construct Liouville domains and exact symplectic cobordisms which do not admit Weinstein structures.
 The examples we provide have connected boundary, although their construction relies on the existence of Liouville domains with disconnected boundary -- c.f. \cite{Geiges:Disconnected,MNW12,McDuff}.
-The examples appearing in Section \ref{Sec:NotStein} show that the cobordisms described in Theorem \ref{Thm:Cobordism} are not always Stein.
+The examples appearing in Section \ref{Sec:NotWeinstein} show that the cobordisms described in Theorem \ref{Thm:Cobordism} are not always Weinstein.